The Shalvi/Hyman Encyclopedia of Jewish Women

 Courtesy of Larry Busacca/Getty Images North America

-Jenny Slate has refused to be pigeonholed in her comedy, from the controversial film Obvious Child to the quirky YouTube series Marcel the Shell.
-Slate helped found an improv group, Fruit Paunch, while still a student at Columbia University, and after graduating in 2004 she formed a comedy duo with fellow group member Gabe Liedman as Gabe & Jenny.
-In 2008 she began performing her one-woman show Jenny Slate: Dead Millionaire at the Upright Citizens Brigade Theater in New York.
-The following year she joined the cast of Saturday Night Live, but created an unintended stir by swearing in her first appearance and her contract was not renewed.
-In 2010 she co-created Marcel the Shell, a series of stop-motion YouTube videos and children’s books, with Dean Fleischer-Camp, whom she married in 2012.
-She has had recurring roles on sitcoms like Parks and Recreation and Bob’s Burgers, and co-starred in the first season of Married, but is best known for starring in Obvious Child, an unapologetic dark comedy about a woman who has an abortion, which earned her a Critic’s Choice Award.
+Jenny Slate has refused to be pigeonholed in her comedy.
+Slate helped found an improv group, Fruit Paunch, while a student at Columbia University; after graduating in 2004, she and fellow group member Gabe Liedman formed the comedy duo Gabe & Jenny.
+In 2008 she began performing her one-woman show Jenny Slate: Dead Millionaire at New York’s Upright Citizens Brigade Theater.
+The following year she joined the cast of Saturday Night Live but created an unintended stir by swearing in her first appearance, and her contract was not renewed.
+In 2010 she co-created Marcel the Shell, a quirky series of stop-motion YouTube videos and children’s books, with Dean Fleischer-Camp, whom she married in 2012.
+She has had recurring roles on sitcoms like Parks and Recreation and Bob’s Burgers and co-starred in the first season of Married, but she is best known for starring in the controversial film Obvious Child, an unapologetic dark comedy about a woman who has an abortion, which earned her a Critic’s Choice Award.
+In 2019 she released Stage Fright, a stand-up comedy special on Netflix and published Little Weirds, discussing love, heartbreak, and living.
+From 2017 to 2019, Slate voiced the biracial Jewish-Black character Missy in Big Mouth, but she left after deciding that the role should be filled by a Black person.
+In 2021 she co-wrote the screenplay and story of the animated mockumentary film Marcel the Shell with Shoes On, a stand-alone prequel and sequel to the YouTube series, and voiced the main character, Marcel, earning her the 2023 Annie Award for Outstanding Achievement for Voice Acting in a Feature Production.
+In 2022 she appeared in the critically acclaimed film Everything Everywhere All at Once, which won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 Donate